 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The AI in Oil and Gas market was valued at USD 2 billion in 2019 and is expected to reach USD 3.81 billion by 2025, at a CAGR of 10.96% over the forecast period 2020 - 2025.
-As the cost of IoT sensors declines, more major oil and gas organizations are bound to start integrating these sensors into their upstream, midstream, and downstream operations along with AI-enabled predictive analytics.
+- As the cost of IoT sensors declines, more major oil and gas organizations are bound to start integrating these sensors into their upstream, midstream, and downstream operations along with AI-enabled predictive analytics.

 Scope of the Report

 Artificial intelligence (AI) is proving to be a cost-saving investment for the oil and gas industry.
 It is increasingly being used to improve various upstream, midstream, and downstream processes in the industry, from boiler diagnostics to actual drilling.
 Applications such as quality control, prediction planning, and predictive maintenance for upstream, midstream, and downstream are majorly using AI.
 Type of services, such as professional services and managed services are considered under the scope of the report.

 - Organizations across the world are trying to make the exploration and the production processes more efficient and optimized.
 The operations in this field are the major factors that are driving the usage of AI in oil and gas companies.
 The AI tools can help oil and gas companies in digitizing records and can automate the analysis of the gathered geological data and charts, which can lead to potential identification of issues, such as pipeline corrosion or increased equipment usage.